-House prices and sales have fallen significantly since 2014, falling again in 2016.
-Rents also continue to decrease sharply.
+House prices and sales have fallen significantly since 2014, and continue to fall into 2018.
+Rent remained steady in from 2017 to 2018.
 Further CSG or coal activity may lead to some recovering of sale prices and rent, but excess of new housing will soak up any demand.
 Vacant properties continue to be a concern.

-• Housing data is based on Statistical Area Level 2 (SA2) boundaries.
+Housing data is based on Statistical Area Level 2 (SA2) boundaries.
 Wandoan is captured in the Miles-Wandoan SA2, accounting for approximately 8% of the area's total population; this means housing data may not be fully representative of real trends in the township.